thenoursehorse/risb/docs/tutorials/self-consistent.md

 Below is some code that should be very easy to fill in.
-But you will understand much more about {{RISB}} if you try to piece everything together from the self-consistent equations found in the literature found in [About](../about)
+But you will understand much more about {{RISB}} if you try to piece everything together from the self-consistent equations in the literature found in [About](../about)

 ### Skeleton code cheat sheet